Jillian2003/Data-Analysis-Tableau-Project/README.md

 # **Megastore Sales Dashboard - Tableau Project**

 ## **Overview**
-This Tableau project visualizes sales data from a Megastore, focusing on customer demographics, sales trends, and product performance.
+This Tableau project visualizes sales data from a fictional company (Megastore), focusing on customer demographics, sales trends, and product performance.
 The dashboard provides insights into peak sales periods, high-value customers, and the top-selling product categories.

 ## **Skills Used**
 - **Data Cleaning:** Ensured accuracy by handling missing values and formatting columns.